opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 Option 2: CarbonBlack
 ^^^^^^^^^^^^^^^^^^^^^

-CarbonBlack provides full monitoring and data access stack, which can be directly used by STIX-Shifter and Kestrel.
+CarbonBlack provides a full monitoring and data access stack, which can be directly used by STIX-Shifter and Kestrel.

 The only task is to get an API key of the CarbonBlack Response or CarbonBlack